 Other Current Contract Provisions are Deficient – Until a new pilot collective bargaining agreement is completed, Frontier pilots are working under a bankruptcy contract that includes many sub-standard industry provisions.
 They include: (1) 50% deadhead pay instead of 100% pay like other airlines; (2) paid parking only in your domicile; (3) no min day pay; a less valuable trip rig than other airlines; (4) a long-term disability plan that pilots pay for in part, and whose monthly benefit is capped at a lower dollar figure than other similar airlines; (5) job security provisions less comprehensive than other pilot groups; and many other provisions that need major improvements to bring Frontier pilots into the pattern of their peers.

-Frontier pilots wish you the best for your career!
+Frontier pilots wish you the best in your career!
 If you have questions, please feel free to reach us at email@example.com